-In addition to revising his dissertation for publication, he is presently working on two new projects.
-The first is a a study of the Italian-turned-Spanish humanist Pietro Martire d’Anghiera’s 1502 embassy to Mamluk Egypt, conducted at the behest of Spain’s Catholic Monarchs.
+In addition to revising Hebrew's Empire for publication, he is presently working on a new project focused on the Italian-turned-Spanish humanist Pietro Martire d’Anghiera’s 1502 embassy to Mamluk Egypt, conducted at the behest of Spain’s Catholic Monarchs.
 Part of a larger survey of early modern Europeans’ attempts to write the history of the ancient Near East, the Martire project questions Edward Saïd’s controversial sketch of the origins of Orientalism.
-The second project, which stems from his interest in the development of Spanish national identity, is a book-length intellectual biography of the enlightened Catalán historian/reformer Antoni de Capmany (1742–1813).
-An ultra-nationalist historian from the cultural periphery of a global monarchy, Capmany is a study in the contradictions that shaped Spain’s prolonged transition to modernity.

 Prior to joining the faculty at Princeton, Prof. Beaver was the Assistant Director of Undergraduate Studies in History at Harvard University, where he also received his A.B.
 (2000), A.M.
 (2003), and Ph.D.
 (2008).
 He also holds an M.St.
 (2001) from the University of Oxford.